PVC: In toys, food packaging and some medical products. When burnt PVC produces dioxins.

 Formula milk has lower levels of PCBs and dioxins than breast milk, but has a risk of containing the following:

-- Formula is mixed with tap water which contains nitrate fertilisers and weed fillers.
+Formula is mixed with tap water, which contains nitrate fertilizers and weed fillers.

 Yes.
 Breast milk contains antioxidants, which act against the toxins.
 Breast milk also helps baby develop a stronger immune system.

 The levels of toxins in the air and in food are becoming less and less as time goes by, reducing the risk of toxins in breastmilk.
 Also, if you live in a rural area away from waste and incinerators, you have a lower level of exposure to these toxins.

 Formula can be contaminated with bacteria, organisms, and other particles.
 In September 2008, about 15,000 babies from China were hospitalized for drinking formula that was contaminated with melamine.